 Activated in 1887, the initial lighthouse was lit by a kerosene lantern within a Fresnel lens, and later in the 1930s powered by electricity with a third-order Fresnel lens.
 The updated light has been fitted with a modern rotating beacon and continues to operate.

-Explore the full complex that includes historic homes of former lighthouse keepers, a lens exhibit, oil storage buildings and a pump house – all providing insight into the life and times of those who toiled in this remote outpost.
+Explore the full complex that includes historic homes of former lighthouse keepers, a lens exhibit, oil storage buildings, and also a pump house – all providing insight into the life and times of those who toiled in this remote outpost.

 General admission is Adults (age 12+): $6.95; Children (age 3-11): $3.95; Infants (age 0-2): Free.
 Free admission is also granted for Lighthouse Members, Ponce Inlet Residents, and FLA Members.